RomanBoegli/OptimizHelper/README.md

-  evaluate         Evaluates a function with a given substitution. floydwarshall    Returns matrix with shortest distances between all nodes. gradient         Returns the gradient of the given function. graphfromadjmat  Plots a graph based on provided adjacency matrix. hessian          Returns Hessian Matrix 'H' of given function. mst              Returns the minimum spanning tree. newton           Applies one step of Newton's method.
+  evaluate         Evaluates a function with a given substitution. floydwarshall    Returns matrix with shortest distances between all nodes. gradient         Returns the gradient of the given function. drawgraph        Plots a graph based on provided adjacency matrix. hessian          Returns Hessian Matrix 'H' of given function. mst              Returns the minimum spanning tree. newton           Applies one step of Newton's method.